The Hidden Language of the Nervous System: Understanding Your Animal Defences

 Recognise when you’re being driven by survival, not choice.

-Build compassion for yourself (you’re not “broken” - you’re adaptive).
+Build compassion for yourself (you’re not “broken”—you’re adaptive).

 Identify which practices actually work for your nervous system (what helps a freeze response will differ from what soothes fight or fawn).

 This is why therapy is so powerful.
-It creates a safe space to bring these automatic responses into awareness, regulate the nervous system and gently rewire patterns that no longer serve you.
+It creates a safe space to bring these automatic responses into awareness, regulate the nervous system, and gently rewire patterns that no longer serve you.

 💭 Reflective Invitation

-Take a moment: Which of these defences feel most familiar to you?
+Which of these defences feel most familiar to you?

-Can you recognise these patterns in your relationships?
 The first step is simply noticing.
 From there, healing begins.
-Love and light,

 Dorota